Aleptonic/IISC-VIT/README.md

     * Build the ViT model and the training harness.
     * Train the model for the specified number of epochs, saving the best checkpoint.
     * Load the best checkpoint and run a final evaluation, printing metrics and generating plots.
+> **Note on Reproducibility:** The full 300-epoch training run takes approximately 4.5 hours and may be interrupted by Colab's runtime limits.
+To facilitate a quick evaluation of the final result, the pre-trained weights from my best run (`best_vit_model.pth`) and the training logs (`training_history.csv`) are provided in the submission folder.
+The evaluation section of the `q1.ipynb` notebook can be run independently to load these weights and reproduce the final test results in minutes.
 ## Best Model Configuration

 The best results were achieved using a model architecture and training recipe inspired by the **DeiT-Ti (Tiny)** variant.